Link copied!

 • Legal: Pass third-party security audit

-Structured POCs with defined success metrics and executive sign-off convert to full contracts at 65% rates versus 20% for unstructured pilots.
+According to SiriusDecisions’ 2023 POC benchmark study, structured POCs with defined success metrics convert at 65% rates.
+Unstructured pilots convert at 20%.
 We hit all four metrics in week 6 of the POC.

 Month 5-6: Pre-Negotiated Contracting

 We engaged Legal and Procurement in month 2.
 This meant we negotiated contract terms during the POC.
-We didn’t wait until after.
+Not after.
 By the time we submitted the final proposal, every stakeholder had already approved:

 – Pricing structure (CFO)